sonata-project/SonataAdminBundle/Resources/doc/reference/architecture.rst

 Managing ``Admin`` Service
 --------------------------

-Your ``Admin`` service definitions are parsed when Symfony2 is loaded, and handled by the ``Pool`` class.
+Your ``Admin`` service definitions are parsed when Symfony is loaded, and handled by the ``Pool`` class.
 This class, available as the ``sonata.admin.pool`` service from the DIC, handles the ``Admin`` classes, lazy-loading them on demand (to reduce overhead) and matching each of them to a group.
 It is also responsible for handling the top level